hurak/QuantizedStateSystems/docs/src/examples.md

 uarray = [10.0]
 ```

 The only parameter for the method is the quantum `Δq`.
-We choose
+We intentionally set rather large value to see its impact in the simulation outcome

 ```julia
 Δq = 2.0